-Using the right advisers helps ensure that you deal with important financial, legal and other issues the right way.
+Using the right advisers helps ensure that you deal with important financial, legal and other issues in the right way.
 Advisers can also act as an excellent sounding board for your ideas, offering general guidance as well as specialist expertise.

 1. Deciding what advisers you need